-Use the rubber bulb with valves connected to the long graduated glass pipette to slowly draw up all of the tetrachloroauric acid, oleylamine, and toluene solution into the pipette, and then quickly inject the solution into the boiling solution of oleylamine and toluene with one fast squirt.
-You may want to practice operating the long graduated glass pipette with the bulb with valves (e.g., with some toluene) before actually drawing up and injecting the tetrachloroauric acid, oleylamine, and toluene solution.
+Gently press the lower valve on the rubber bulb connected to the long graduated glass pipette to slowly draw up all of the tetrachloroauric acid, oleylamine, and toluene injection solution into the glass pipette.

+NOTE: Supplementary Figure 5 shows the injection solution being drawn into the long graduated glass pipette with the rubber bulb with valves just before injecting the solution into the reaction vessel.
+It may be beneficial to practice operating the long graduated glass pipette with the bulb with valves (e.g., with some toluene) before actually drawing up and injecting the tetrachloroauric acid, oleylamine, and toluene solution.

+Carefully place the tip of the glass pipette into the opening of the reaction vessel, and quickly inject the tetrachloroauric acid, oleylamine, and toluene injection solution into the boiling solution of oleylamine and toluene in the reaction vessel.

+NOTE: The solution color should initially change from red to yellow to white within about a minute, as gold nanoparticles begin to nucleate and grow.

-Use the clamp on the stand to reposition the condenser tube back into the reaction vessel again.
-The toluene vapor from the boiling solution should condense in the tube and drip back into the reaction vessel.
+Use the clamp on the stand to lower the condenser tube back down into the reaction vessel.

+Heat the gold nanoparticle chemical reaction solution at a gentle boil for 2 hours.

-Over the course of 1-2 hours, the color of the reaction mixture should change from white to yellow to light pink and then gradually to deep red/purple.
+NOTE: The toluene vapor from the boiling solution should condense in the tube and drip back down into the reaction vessel.
+Over several minutes, the color of the reaction mixture should then change from white to yellow to light pink and then to red as the gold nanoparticles grow larger.
+Over the course of 1-2 hours, the color of the reaction mixture should gradually change from light red to deep red/purple.

 After 2 hours of heating the reaction solution, turn off the heater.